moku-io/ngDatePicker/README.md

 ## Notice:

 Original repository is not supported very much.
-Here the source code of the original repo + the important open pull requests!
+Here is the source code of the original repo + the important open pull requests + some own changes!

 * merged manually open pull requests
 * added support to set month labels